-- Jeltsch et al. [8] developed a simple agent-based model (ABM) that represented fox families in stationary home ranges and migration of young foxes, accurately simulating the spread of rabies over both space and time. - Eisinger et al. [5] and Eisinger and Thulke [4] modified the ABM to evaluate how the distribution of vaccination baits over space affects rabies control: Eradication could be achieved with a vaccination rate much lower than 70%. - The reason: Spread of rabies emerges from local infectious contacts that actually facilitate eradication.
-The belt vaccination strategy for outbreaks would fail more often than an alternative local circle.
+- ▶ Jeltsch et al. [9] developed a simple agent-based model (ABM) that represented fox families in stationary home ranges and migration of young foxes, accurately simulating the spread of rabies over both space and time. - ▶ Eisinger et al. [6] and Eisinger and Thulke [5] modified the ABM to evaluate how the distribution of vaccination baits over space affects rabies control: Eradication could be achieved with a vaccination rate 10% lower. - ► The reason: Spread of rabies emerges from local infectious contacts that actually facilitate eradication.
+The belt vaccination strategy for outbreaks would fail more often than an alternative local compact treatment circle.